-Next door there is a delicious café in the building (Mad Hatter Cafe) offering fresh, healthy fare.
+Newly opened; The Looking Glass restaurant serves imaginative delights for lunch and dinner.
+Next door there is a delicious café (Mad Hatter Cafe) offering fresh, healthy fare.
 Ugly Pie Bakery offers fresh baked pies of all kinds.
 Upstairs are 4 beautiful fully furnished loft apartments available for guests thru Air bnb.
 (Loft Links: Grande Luxe / Chic Sunny / Retro Loft / Spacious& Gracious)

 Chesapeake East History